 - October of junior year: Take the PSAT/NMSQT and check Hispanic/Latino on your answer sheet.

-- February–March: NHRP invites eligible students to apply online.
+- February–March: The NHRP invites eligible students to apply online.

 - Spring: Work with your school to submit a form confirming your ethnicity and your cumulative GPA.

-- September of senior year: NHRP notifies recognized students.
+- September of senior year: The NHRP notifies recognized students.
+You must be enrolled as a senior to receive recognition.

 A school official must sign a form confirming your ethnicity and midpoint cumulative GPA.
-Estimated GPAs are acceptable, but if yours is borderline, your school can wait until the final GPA is available—just make sure it’s in by June 15.
+Estimated GPAs are acceptable, but if yours is borderline, your school can wait until the final GPA is available—just make sure it’s in by June 30.
+This deadline will not be extended.

 If you’re a finalist, you’ll get a certificate in the mail in September of senior year.
 You’ll have plenty of time to list it on your college applications.